overbrowsing/pruner/tools/tile-calculator/README.md

 ## License

-`pruner.js` is released under the [MIT](/LICENSE) license.
+Tile Calculator is released under the [MIT](/LICENSE) license.
 Feel free to use and modify it as needed.